 God has a plan for me.

-This mom affirmation is a great one.
-God has a plan for you.
+This mom affirmation is one of my favorite affirmations.
+God has a plan for me and you.
 He’s doing a wonderful work!
+You may not know exactly what it is in this present moment, but He is working.

 God made me in His image.

 No other of His creation did He make in His image.
 He made us unique in this world.
-In fact, we are all different and special in our own way.
+In fact, we are all different and special in our own way, which is what this spiritual affirmation reminds us of.

 “So God created man in his own image, in the image of God he created him; male and female he created them.”
 Genesis 1:27